-Does everyone involved in planning meetings have an identified role?
+Does everyone involved in planning meetings have an identifiedrole?
 For example, some friends may not attend every meeting but will help in other ways.

 Find out: Ask everyone involved what they feel their role is.
 Does it match what the person feels it should be?
-Are new members being added to the planning team in response to requests from the person and to help with carrying out the plan?